-These Pecan Pies might look small..but they pack a BIG Pecan Pie taste!
+These Mini Pecan Pies, or pecan tassies, might look small..but they pack a BIG Pecan Pie taste!

 WANT TO TRY THESE MINI PECAN PIES??

 PIN IT to your Desserts board TO SAVE FOR LATER!

 FIND ME ON PINTEREST FOR MORE GREAT RECIPES!

 - ⅓ cup unsalted butter melted

 - Preheat the oven to 350°F. Grease your mini muffin tin.
 Roll out the pie crusts and cut with a circle cookie cutter, or I used a child's cup (from Ikea) about 3 inches in diameter.
 Press the pie crust into each cup in the muffin tin.